waggle-sensor/summer2023/JosephCannon/hanwha_ptz/README.md

 	-	tilt (float): tilts the device relative to the current position.
 Values(-110.0, ...
 110.0)
 	-	zoom (float): zooms the device n steps from current zoom position.
 Values (-40.0, ...
 40.0)

-*	`continuous_control(pan, tilt, zoom)` - Operation for continuous Pan, Tilt, and Zoom movements.
+*	`continuous_control(normalized_speed, pan, tilt, zoom)` - Operation for continuous Pan, Tilt, and Zoom movements.
+	-	normalized_speed (bool): Enables or disables the normalized speed range for Pan, Tilt, and Zoom.
+If normalized_speed is not sent, or set as False, the Pan, Tilt, and Zoom speed range will be device dependent values; If normalized_speed is set as True, the speed values for Pan, Tilt, and Zoom will be in the range of -100 to 100. normalized_speed must be sent together with Pan, Tilt, or Zoom.
 	-	pan (int): Speed of Pan movement.
 (0, ...
 6)
 	-	tilt (int): Speed of Tilt movement.
 (0, ...
 6)
 	-	zoom (int): Speed of Zoom movement (0, ...
 6)

 *	`stop_control()` - Operation to stop ongoing Pan, Tilt, and Zoom movements

 *	`area_zoom(x1, x2, y1, y2, tilewidth, tileheight)` - Operation zooms in on an area specified by boundaries x1 (int) and x2 (int), as well as y1 (int) to y2 (int).
 The default pixel dimensions are 10,000 by 10,000.
+The upper-left corner of the image is the (0, 0) position and the bottom-right corner of the image is the (10,000, 10,000) position.
 Changes can be made by adjusting the tilewidth (int) and tileheight (int).
 Can only zoom in on an area at a minimum of 50 by 50 pixels in dimension.

 *	`movement_control(direction, movespeed)` - Continuously moves the device in the specified direction.
 	-	direction (str): Offered directions 'home', 'up', 'down', 'left', 'right', 'upleft', 'upright', 'downleft', 'downright'